-Let’s analyze PROS for building or ordering prefab tiny houses first:
+Let’s analyze the PROS for building or ordering prefab tiny houses first:

-- Downsizing may mean having a reduced cost of living (including mortgage, property taxes, utilities, etc).
+- Downsizing may mean having a reduced cost of living (including mortgage, paying off debt faster, property taxes, utilities, etc).

 - There is less space to maintain and clean as well as fewer options for stuff to accumulate which is great for those pursuing a minimalistic lifestyle.

 - A tiny home is an intimate space that can bring the whole family closer together.

 - It is a ‘greener’ living as tiny house dwellers are usually ecologically-minded bunch concerned with reducing their carbon footprint.

 - Tiny house trailer (on wheels) may be an adventurous undertaking allowing you to explore and see the world before settling down – take a look at this collection of 17 tiny homes on wheels that people built for $12K – $25K including appliances.

-- It is more affordable than your regular 3 bedrooms, 2 baths home in the suburbs, as you can build it yourself: design your own tiny house, order prefab tiny house kit, or buy an existing dwelling in a tiny house community.
+- It is more affordable than your regular 3 bedrooms, 2 baths real estate in the suburbs, as you can build it yourself: design your own tiny house, order prefab tiny house kit, or buy an existing dwelling in a tiny house community.